12mouna/GitCommitList/README.md

 > cd CommitList

-> put your Acess Token in .env and .graphqlconfig under Authorization
+> Paste the token as react_app_github_key in .env file And authorization value in the heade in .graphqlconfig file

 > npm install